Honorable mention finalists

 Shape and Inspiration

 The main element is a truncated pyramid, a stylized form of an authentic Mayan house, who used high ceilings and ventilation holes to increase convection and create draughts.
-Each pyramid in plan is a 2×2 m square, with a unique height optimized to maximize solar energy.
+Each pyramid in plan is a 2×2 m square, with a unique height optimized to maximize solar energy use.

 They also allow air to pass through slightly dampened cotton harmonica fabrics (inspired by the unusual pleated structure of the dome of the Palace of Fine Arts, mirrored on the eastern border of the park), increasing the filtration area.